ligato/docs/docs/plugins/db-plugins.md

 ### Configuration

 All files or directories used as a data store must be defined in the conf file.
-The location of the file can be defined either by the command line flag `filedb-config` or set using the `FILEDB_CONFIG` environment variable.
+The location of the file can be defined either by the command line flag `filedb-config`, or set using the `FILEDB_CONFIG` environment variable.

 ### Supported Formats